alexferreiradev/alexferreiradev.github.io/blog/articles/2-test-containers.md

 More details you can find in [quick-start2][quick-start1] from oficial documentation.

 ## Conclusion
 In this article we show how to create integration tests with containers to simulate any kind of environment.
 We also show the two modes to setup the containers in your tests and the diferences between them.
 In addition, we gave examples to use the library testContainers with Quarkus platform.
-- limitations
-- Others libs examples
+However, in this article we did not cover how to use the testContainers with other web platform like Spring.
+In Addition, there are more libraries that integrate with docker in another languages.

 [cost]: https://www.servermania.com/kb/articles/how-much-does-a-typical-home-server-cost/